SysBioInra/RBApy/README.rst

    protein within its enzymatic complex.
 For every ambiguous entry, gene name and protein name are provided for proper identification.
 User should read annotation field and provide `[MISSING]` stoichiometry.
- - `location_mapping.tsv`: this file is used to link uniprot location ids with user-defined compartment ids.
+ - `location_map.tsv`: this file is used to link uniprot location ids with user-defined compartment ids.
 For every uniprot location, user may fill in a name compartment (e.g. SBML compartment names).
 The idea behind this